John R. Baylor: Governor of Arizona Territory (1861–1862)

 Soon, a disagreement over critical articles in the Mesilla Times led to a fight between Baylor and the editor, Robert P. Kelly, whom he killed.
 Attorney General Marcus H. MacWillie, a member of Baylor's state cabinet, officially pardoned him for the homicide.
-MacWillie was later rewarded when Baylor orchestrated the former AG's election to the 1st Confederate States Congress.
+MacWillie was rewarded when Baylor orchestrated the former AG's election to the 1st Confederate States Congress.

-Baylor became known for ordering his cavalry regiment to exterminate the Apache, with whom the encroaching settlers were in conflict.
+Baylor became known for ordering his cavalry regiment to exterminate the Apache, with whom the encroaching settlers conflicted.
 He issued the following order to his men: